Estate and Gift Tax FAQ

 Are there ways to avoid federal estate taxes?

 3. Are there ways to avoid federal estate taxes?

 Yes.
 Here are some of the most popular:

 - Tax-free gifts.
-You can give up to $14,000 per calendar year (in 2014 or 2015) per recipient without paying gift tax.
+You can give up to $14,000 per calendar year (in 2014-2016) per recipient without paying gift tax.
 You can also pay someone's tuition or medical bills, or give to a charity, without paying gift tax on the amount.
 This reduces the size of your estate and the eventual estate tax bill.

 - A "QTIP" trust, which enables couples to postpone estate taxes until the second spouse dies.
 However, with the current very high personal exemption and "portability" of exemptions for spouses, this type of trust is also often unnecessary.